bazo-blockchain/lazo/README.md

 Lazo is a statically typed, imperative and non-turing complete programming language.
 Please refer to [lazo-specification](https://github.com/bazo-blockchain/lazo-specification) for the complete language features.

-## Usage
+## Background

-The Lazo tool works with the CLI commands.
-Run `lazo` to see all the available commands and their usages.

-    $ lazo
+The Bazo Blockchain is a research blockchain to test different mechanisms and algorithms.
-    Lazo is a tool for managing Lazo source code on the Bazo Blockchain
+In the current version, there is a virtual machine available to interpret and execute IL codes on the Bazo Blockchain.

-    Usage:
-      lazo [flags]
-      lazo [command]

-    Available Commands:
-      compile     Compile the Lazo source code
-      help        Help about any command
-      version     Print the version number of Lazo

-    Flags:
-      -h, --help   help for lazo

-    Use "lazo [command] --help" for more information about a command.

-Example:
-* `lazo compile program.lazo`: Compile the source file *program.lazo* through all stages into Bazo IL code.
-* `lazo compile program.lazo --stage=p`: Compile the source code only until the parser stage.
+The goal of this bachelor thesis is to build a compiler, which compiles the smart contracts written in the Lazo language into the [Bazo intermediate language](https://github.com/bazo-blockchain/bazo-smartcontract) for the Bazo Blochchain.

                  Lazo Source Code
                         |